DavidParkerDr/goparker/content/post/2018-05-26-open-to-discussion.md

 In one of my previous on the value of blogging (http://goparker.com/post/2018-04-23-csblogs-and-blogging/) I remarked on how once a random internet stranger had left a comment that substantially improved the performance of the eGPU setup that I was blogging about.
 That was awesome, and I really think of it warmly.

-It also occured to me as I wrote this that the I had the blog currently setup, using static site generator Hugo (http://goparker.com/post/2018-05-08-github-pages-and-hugo/) I did not have the capability for people to leave comments.
+It also occured to me as I wrote this that the way I had the blog currently setup, using static site generator Hugo (http://goparker.com/post/2018-05-08-github-pages-and-hugo/) I did not have the capability for people to leave comments.

 This is where Staticman comes in.
 <!--more-->